jpmonteagudo28/Manga-Project/README.md

 Initially, the list of best-selling manga comprised 181 records, however, when matched with the ANN ratings, only 119 of those records remained as some of the best-selling manga were written and distributed in the 70's, 80's and 90's, and not included in the ANN survey or they were included and those who rated these tankobon most likely did not know about the manga produced in the 20th century.Additionally, many manga tankobon are spin-offs of the original, which means these were not considered to be the same as the manga itself and therefore, not included in the final table.

-Initially, the list of best-selling manga comprised 181 records, however, when matched with the ANN ratings, only 108 of those records remained as some of the best-selling manga were written and distributed in the 70's, 80's and 90's.

 Note on Bayesian estimate: